tjsr/linkteam/README.md

 ## Usage

+`linkteam` will look at all packages referenced by `package.json` and link any which have junctions/symlinks in the global node_modules.

 `linkteam -o @tjsr` will link all projects in the `@tjsr` namespace that use juntions, ie, have had `npm link` run in the project.

+TODO: Currently broken.
+Needs fixing.
 `linkteam @tjsr/*` would do the same, using a glob-match pattern to call `npm link $` on all matching junctioned node_modules.

 ## Building